 From the Late Bronze Age (the latter half of the 16th century and the 15 century B.C.E.) the remnants of buildings that were built out of bricks on stone foundations were discovered.

-And in this context, it’s worth mentioning
+And in this context, it is worth mentioning

-The Harris papyrus that describes the conquest of Jaffa by stealth by the Army of the Pharaoh Thutmose III (1450-1504 B.C.E.) by providing a gift in the form of large jugs in which Egyptian soldiers were hidden to the governor Jaffa, which enabled the city’s conquest from within.
+The Harris papyrus that describes the conquest of Jaffa by stealth by the Army of the Pharaoh Thutmose III (1450-1504 B.C.E.) by providing a gift in the form of large jugs in which Egyptian soldiers were hidden to governor Jaffa, which enabled the city’s conquest from within.

 The city appears in a list of towns conquered by Thutmose III at the Temple of Karnak in Egypt.

-Remnants of administrative letters engraved in cuneiform on mud tablets that were discovered in the Pharaonic Archives at Tel el-Amarna inEgypt where the granaries of the Pharaoh in Jaffa were mentioned.
+Remnants of official letters engraved in cuneiform on mud tablets that were discovered in the Pharaonic Archives at Tel el-Amarna in Egypt where the granaries of the Pharaoh in Jaffa were mentioned.
 At Tel Afek (near Rosh Ha’Ayin) a similar letter where Jaffa is mentioned was discovered.

-The Papyrus Anastasi describes an expedition by a courtier in Canaan and includes a description of Jaffa, its gardens and residents at the close of the 13th century B.C.E.
+The Papyrus Anastasi describes an expedition by a courtier in Canaan and includes a description of Jaffa, its gardens, and residents at the close of the 13th century B.C.E.

 Floating Orange Tree

 Among the city streets of old Jaffa is a hidden work of Morin’s known as the Floating Orange Tree.
 Finished in 1993, this is a small orange tree that is elevated off of the ground by a large earthenware jug hung by metal chains from the walls of houses nearby.
 The tree is growing out of the pitcher, trying to break it.
-Morin sought to emphasize the increasing world of separation between man and nature, as “creatures that grow in containers.”
+Morin sought to emphasize the developing world of separation between man and nature, as “creatures that grow in containers.”